indradb/indradb/README.md

 * Create a database: `createdb indradb`
 * Initialize the database schema: `DATABASE_URL=postgres://localhost:5432/indradb indradb-admin init`
-* Create a new account: `DATABASE_URL=postgres://localhost:5432/indradb indradb-admin add-account`.
 * Start the server: `DATABASE_URL=postgres://localhost:5432/indradb PORT=8000 indradb-server`.
-* Make a sample HTTP request to `http://localhost:8000`, with the credentials supplied when you created the account.
+* Make a sample HTTP request to `http://localhost:8000`.

 ### RocksDB

 If you want to use the rocksdb-backed datastore, follow these steps:

-* Create a new account: `DATABASE_URL=rocksdb://database.rdb indradb-admin add-account`.
 * Start the server: `DATABASE_URL=rocksdb://database.rdb PORT=8000 indradb-server`.
-* Make a sample HTTP request to `http://localhost:8000`, with the credentials supplied when you created the account.
+* Make a sample HTTP request to `http://localhost:8000`.

 ## Applications

 There's two applications:

 * `indradb-server`: For running the HTTP server.
-* `indradb-admin`: For managing databases and accounts.
+* `indradb-admin`: For managing databases.

 ## Environment variables